A Community Partnership to Help Combat Bullying

 - Gain skills in leadership and communication

-Peaceful Schools is held at Iowa Elementary and Jewel Elementary in Aurora, and additional schools are in the process of joining.
+Peaceful Schools is held at Elementary schools in Aurora, and additional schools are in the process of joining.

 For more information, contact: